Band's 4am name prompts licensing officer and police visit

 She said: "I was angry more than anything on the day.
 We've never had any need to call the police or had any trouble.

 "If one official turns up that's funny enough, but if four people come into the pub like they did, it's absolutely ridiculous.

 "When I calmed down a bit I thought it was absolutely hilarious.
-They made idiots of themselves really."'Waste of money'
+They made idiots of themselves really."